riboflavin/test-framer-sync/alternatives/krisp.md

 | Desktop App | ✅ |
 | iPhone & Android Apps | ✅ |
 ## Closest Krisp competitors
-### Meeting Assistant Tool Summaries
+### Simple Meeting Tool Summaries

 **Fathom**
 Free unlimited recording and transcription with good accuracy.
-Works mainly with Zoom but expanding to other platforms, and handles non-English content well.
+Works mainly with Zoom but expanding to other platforms.
+Summaries are solid and it handles non-English well.

 **Granola**
 Mac-only app that runs locally and merges your typed notes with AI transcription.
-Simple, private approach without needing meeting bots, but limited to single users.
+Simple, private, no meeting bot needed. $10/month flat pricing.

 **Fireflies**
-Bot that works across all major meeting platforms, with good summaries and integrations.
-Free tier is limited but paid plans are reasonably priced at $10-19/user/month.
+Bot that joins meetings on any platform to record and summarize.
+Works everywhere but free tier is limited. $10-19/month per user depending on features.
 ## Krisp vs. Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.